PranjalKumar09/Servlet-JSP-JDBC/SpringFramework/Expression_Java_Config_File.md

 ### Handling Multiple Beans:

-    ioc container first check with type name , then check it with  variable name , in multiple beans then give error if none found
+Ioc container first check with type name , then check it with  variable name , in multiple beans then give error if none found
   - Use `@Primary` in configuration to give one bean priority.
   - Use `@Qualifier` on the injection side to specify which bean to use.
   - Use `@Bean(name={"another_name"})` to define custom bean names.